Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 If the current 4G area does not have any 2G, 3G tower, you were not able to make calls there.
 But now with the launch of VoLTE, you can easily make calls from 4G itself.
 All you need to make sure is that your current phone supports Ntc VoLTE.
 If not, find the reasons why VoLTE is not working.

 For the best 4G usage and originate/receive a voice call, Ntc recommends you to put your phone in 4G preferred or automatic mode.
 Find Ntc recommendation for 4G handset and mode.

 If you have not activated 4G on your Ntc Sim, you can do it by dialing *444#.
 The requirement from a SIM side is you need to have a 4G compatible SIM which is called U-SIM.
 You also need to have a 4G handset with a preferred mode to use the 4G service.
 Read more on how to activate 4G in Ntc.

 Now, you can get the 4G SIM for your number from any Ntc counter for free.
 Similarly, you can get the 4G data bonus when you activate 4G on your SIM for the first time.

-The first 4G activation offer is 1GB (500 MB data for all network + 500 MB for 4G network) to use within 2 days.
+The first 4G activation offer is 1GB (500 MB data for all networks + 500 MB for 4G network) to use within 2 days.
 There are specific 4G offers than you can get 100% additional data volume.
 Find the Ntc 4G data packs.

 Nepal Telecom becomes the first telecom company to provide 4G in all 77 districts be it either in the headquarters only for some remote districts.
-Whereas Ncell, another largest telecom operator has 4G coverage to 549 local levels of 71 districts.
+Whereas Ncell, another largest telecom operator has 4G coverage in 550 local levels as per the latest data.